PowerShell/PSSwagger/docs/commands/New-PSSwaggerModule.md

 ### -UseAzureCsharpGenerator
 Switch to specify whether AzureCsharp code generator is required.
 By default, this command uses CSharp code generator.

+When this switch is specified and the resource id follows the guidelines of Azure Resource operations
+- The following additional parameter sets will be generated
+  - InputObject parameter set with the same object type returned by Get.
+Supports piping from Get operarion to action cmdlets.
+  - ResourceId parameter set which splits the resource id into component parts (supports piping from generic cmdlets).
+- Parameter name of Azure resource name parameter will be generated as 'Name' and the actual resource name parameter from the resource id will be added as an alias.

 ```yaml
 Type: SwitchParameter